Advanced Wine Tasting Techniques

 Balance of white vs. red wine: The play of tastes and sensations determines the overall balance of the wine.
 The sensation of smoothness in a wine often is a result of a good balance of tastes and sensations, where no one taste or sensation sticks out.
-However, it is important to note that an absolute balance is not always desirable in wine.
-In white wines, we value the freshness that acidity brings to the wine – they make white wine refreshing and balance sweetness that may be too cloying in the absence of tannins.
+However, an absolute balance is not always desirable in wine.
+In white wines, we value the freshness that acidity brings to the wine.
 So the desirable balance of a white wine will lean a bit toward acidity.
-What differentiates red wine from white is its tannins, and many red wines have a good deal of astringency as a result of their tannins.
+What differentiates red wine from white is its tannins.
+Many red wines have a good deal of astringency as a result of their tannins.
 Tannins give structure, texture and complexity to red wines, and help them age well.
 So the desirable balance of red wine will lean toward astringency.
 For these reasons, the finish, or last impression left in the mouth, of a white wine tends to be freshness (acidity), and the finish of a red wine tends to be astringency (tannins).

-Balance of wines based on region or climate: wines from Northern French climates and regions (what we call “régions septentrionales”) tend to have a higher acidity than wines from Southern climates or regions.
+Balance of wines based on region or climate: Wines from Northern French climates and regions have a higher acidity than wines from Southern climates or regions.
 The balance of these wines will therefore lean a bit toward acidity.
-The Southern wine regions (“régions méridionales”), with their hot and sunny climates, tend to produce grapes that are higher in sugar content and lower in acidity.
+The Southern wine regions with their hot and sunny climates, tend to produce grapes that are higher in sugar content and lower in acidity.
 The higher the sugar content, the more alcohol that will be produced during the vinification process.

 The balance of Southern wines will be a bit more alcoholic than Northern wines.
-It is up to the experienced wine taster to be able to tell the difference between a Chateauneuf-du-Pape red that is balanced, even though the wine seems somewhat alcoholic (which is normal for these wines), and a Chateauneuf-du-Pape red that is so alcoholic that it dominates the other tastes and sensations of the wine, and is therefore unbalanced; the same holds true for a nervous Muscadet that is well balanced for a Muscadet, and another that is so acid that it seems sour and difficult to drink.
+It is up to the experienced wine taster to tell the difference between a Chateauneuf-du-Pape red that is balanced, even though the wine seems somewhat alcoholic (which is normal for these wines), and a Chateauneuf-du-Pape red that is so alcoholic that it dominates the other tastes and sensations of the wine, and is therefore unbalanced.
+The same holds true for a nervous Muscadet that is well balanced for a Muscadet, and another that is so acid that it seems sour and difficult to drink.

-An important component of balance – concentration: concentration plays an important role in the overall balance of a wine.
+An important component of balance – concentration: Concentration plays an important role in the overall balance of a wine.
 Wine is 80-90% water.
 The remaining 10-20% of the wine contains all the aromatic and taste components that make wine enjoyable to drink (the dry matter or extract of the fruit).
 The closer the water content gets to 90%, the less “good stuff” (what the French call “matière”, or matter) there is in the wine.
 A high proportion of water usually results from poor viticultural practices that emphasize quantity rather than quality.
 High yields = watery wine, lower yields = more concentrated wine.
 In a wine that is diluted, any small imbalance of tastes or sensations will be accentuated: a Chablis, for example, will seem more acid than usual, and a Chateauneuf-du-Pape even more alcoholic.
-This is not to say that a wine that has a good concentration will always be well-balanced, but concentration does play a mitigating role in the balance of a wine.

 Concentration is one of the factors that give a wine a long persistence on the palate.
 To age well, wine must have a good concentration of dry matter.
 Persistence is therefore one of the best measures of how long a wine can be aged.
 Concentration is also one of the factors that contribute to the perception of body in a wine.